adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Something surely was stirring on the desert.
 A broad green carpet was unrolling itself upon the desert, while advancing across the carpet was a wonderful procession.
 First came a magnificent golden chariot, drawn by a great Lion and an immense Tiger.
 And standing upright within the chariot was a beautiful girl.
 She was wearing a jeweled diadem upon her dainty head.

-Behind the chariot Dorothy saw her old friend the Scarecrow, he was riding a wooden **Sawhorse**1.
+Behind the chariot Dorothy saw her old friend the Scarecrow, he was riding a wooden **Sawhorse** (Козлы (для пилки дров)).
 Then came the Tin Woodman, with his gleaming axe over his right shoulder.
 The Woodman was marching at the head of a company of twenty-seven soldiers.

 Behind the soldiers the green carpet rolled itself up again.
 It was a magic carpet.
 Dorothy’s heart was full of hope and joy.
 Soon she will be rescued and greet her friends of Oz — the Scarecrow, the Tin Woodman and the Cowardly Lion!

 As soon as the procession had reached the grassy meadows of the Land of Ev, the magic carpet rolled itself together and entirely disappeared.
 Dorothy gazed from her tower window in eager excitement.
 They came quite close to the front door of the palace and then halted.
-The Scarecrow

-1 **Sawhorse —** Козлы (для пилки дров)

-dismounted from his Sawhorse.
+The Scarecrow dismounted from his Sawhorse.
 Dorothy, just above him, shouted loudly,

 "Here I am!
 Here’s Dorothy!
 I’m a prisoner.
 I’m locked in!" she pleaded.